aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/pivot-tables/refresh-pivot-table/_index.md

 ## Migrating from the Obsolete `PivotTable.RefreshData()`

-Prior to Aspose.Cells for Aspose.Cells for Node.js via C++ v26.7, the standard way to refresh a pivot table was to call `PivotTable.RefreshData()` on each pivot table individually.
+Prior to Aspose.Cells for Node.js via C++ v26.7, the standard way to refresh a pivot table was to call `PivotTable.RefreshData()` on each pivot table individually.
 As of v26.7, that method is marked **obsolete** and should be replaced with the cache-aware APIs described above.

 There are two reasons the per-table `RefreshData()` approach is problematic in real-world workbooks: